Our Founding Members

 1985: Founding Members receive architectural rendering of Metlar’s Group Home, our first residential program.
 Among the members pictured above include: Allen Stearns, Mr. & Mrs. Troisi, Nancy Schneeloch (1st Group Home Manager), Philip Vinick and at center: Dorothy Frownfelter, Elena Stolzer and Dorothy Ambruso.

-Allen & Elena Stolzer
+Allan & Elena Stolzer

 Philip Vinick, Esq.